buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 This is the current behaviour, and remains unaltered.
 The rationale is to promote use of IPv6 GUAs in dual-stack environments.

-## ULA-ULA preferred over GUA-GUA
+## GUA-GUA preferred over ULA-ULA

 This is the current behaviour, and remains unaltered.
-One important rationale is to support consistent, stable addressing in a site where the global prefix might change over time, or become unavailable.
+Both cases have matching labels, with GUAs having higher precedence.

 ## ULA-ULA preferred over IPv4-IPv4